 Step 3

 The malicious PHP files are a bit harder to track down.
 There could be one or many malicious PHP files on your site.
-They could all be contained in the same subdirectory or scattered around your site.
+They could all be contained in the same subdirectory, or scattered around your site.

-Don't get overwhelmed by thinking that you need to open and look through every PHP file.
-Start by creating a list of suspicious PHP files that you want to investigate.
+Don't get overwhelmed by thinking you need to open and look through every PHP file.
+Start by creating a list of suspicious PHP files you want to investigate.
 Here are a few ways to determine which PHP files are suspicious:

-- Since you've already reloaded your CMS files, look only at files that are not part of your default CMS files or folders.
+• Because you've already reloaded your CMS files, look only at files that are not part of your default CMS files or folders.
 This should eliminate a large number of PHP files and leave you with a handful of files to look at.

-- Sort the files on your site by last modified date.
+• Sort the files on your site by last modified date.
 Look for files that were modified within a few months of the time that you first discovered your site was hacked.

-- Sort the files on your site by size.
+• Sort the files on your site by size.
 Look for any unusually large files.

 Step 4